Takaya-Yamazato/IEICE-CS-edit/src/pages/xplore/ComEX-Migration-Schedule.md

 - 2023-1
   - Revision of Information for authors
-- 2023-2
-  - Migration procedure to IEEE Xplore starts at J-STAGE
-    - Notification to CrossRef of DOI change from J-STAGE to IEEE Xplore
 - 2023-5
   - <span style="color: red; ">May 31, 2023</span>: **Termination of submissions to J-STAGE (September 2023 issue)**
 - 2023-6
   - <span style="color: red; ">June 1, 2023</span>: **Beginning of submissions to IEEE Xplore (October 2023 issue)**
 - 2023-8
-  - One special section will be published in J-STAGE.<br />
+  - One special section will be published in J-STAGE.
-    ICETC 2022-related (tentative) (submission due January 5, 2023)
+    - ICETC 2022-related (tentative) (submission due January 5, 2023)
 - 2023-9
   - DOI is J-STAGE until the last issue of J-STAGE (September 2023)
 - 2023-10
-  - DOI changes to IEEE.<br />
+  - DOI changes to IEEE.
-    Start hosting ComEX letters on IEEE Xplore.
+  - Start hosting ComEX letters on IEEE Xplore.